-I remember when I was compete in martial arts tournaments overseas.
+I remember when I was competing in martial arts tournaments overseas (and still am ha ha).
 I would literally be training for a few hours each day and loving it.
 The training was the easy part.
 The really hard part was juggling the rest of my life to allow for training.
 We all have commitments, such as:

 - Working career;

 - Extracurricular activities, such as music, swimming, cricket, football;